DeepLatte/DCTTS-torch/README.md

 # DCTTS_TORCH

-Implement DCTTS, the speech synthesis model based on convolutional neural network.
+Implement DCTTS based on pytorch, the speech synthesis model based on convolutional neural network.
 This model yet supports only English.
 You would find original paper at : [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention.](https://arxiv.org/abs/1710.08969)

 ### Datasets